-In recognition of the problems associated with drug and alcohol abuse in society today, Milan Institute and Milan Institute of Cosmetology provide all students and employees with the following information:
+In recognition of the problems associated with drug and alcohol abuse in society today, Milan Institute provides all students and employees with the following information:

-- 1. The unlawful possession, use or distribution of illicit drugs and alcohol on school property or in connection with any school activity is strictly prohibited.
-This prohibition applies to all students and employees. - 2.
+- 1. The unlawful possession, use of distribution of illicit drugs and alcohol on school property or in connection with any school activity is strictly prohibited.
+This prohibition applies to all students and employees - 2.
 The following legal sanctions are applicable for the unlawful possession or distribution of illicit drugs and alcohol:

 Local: Penalties vary based on the severity of the offense and the number of offenses.
 Sanctions for possession of an illegal substance for the first time could range from fines of \$40,000 and up but not limited to 40 years' imprisonment.